Home » The healthcare industry is evolving in these 5 African countries…

 So, what has changed?

-COVID-19 has been a catalyzing event for the revival of business interest in African healthcare.
+COVID-19 has been a catalysing event for the revival of business interest in African healthcare.
 The disruption in global supply chains awakened this need to produce vaccines and other medical products locally.

-This rapid urbanization has also meant that people seek out access to healthcare, leading to a growing life expectancy – which, itself, represents a huge opportunity gap for investors.
+This rapid urbanisation has also meant that people seek out access to healthcare, leading to a growing life expectancy – which, itself, represents a huge opportunity gap for investors.

 Each African country has reached its own stage of development.
 Some African markets are more mature, and others are at an early stage, presenting the opportunity of becoming pioneers in the industry to investors.